nuls-io/devsite/docs/Guide/g_create_node.md

 # You will be asked to enter the password twice
 ```

-## Step 6 - After importing the packing address, your node is listed as a consensus node.
+## Step 6 - Your node is listed as a consensus node

 Go to the [test wallet](https://beta.wallet.nuls.io) or [mainnet wallet](https://.wallet.nuls.io), select the consensus option.

 Your  node is now listed.
 It will be listed with a deposit of 20000 NULS and staking of 0 NULS.
 When you clink on the node you found, it will display  page and list your create (agent), reward, and packing address.
 Record your Node name.
 (Note: you can change your node name by adding an alias to your agent account.
 Once you add the alias, you cannot change the alias.)

-## Download Light Wallet Installation -- Required to define consensus node
+## Step 7 - Download Light Wallet Installation

 Users download and open the light wallet (windows version, mac version) from [GitHub](https://github.com/nuls-io/nuls-v2/releases) and connect to the node service.

 ![20190912110930](./g_create_node/20190912110930.png)

-## Step 7 - Shutting down your node
+## Step 8 - Shutdown your node

 To stop your node, enter the cli command "stopagent".
 Upon successful execution of the command the hash of the transaction is returned.